DanielKnafel/Advanced-Programming-2/README.md

 ![AnomalyDetectionDLL](https://raw.githubusercontent.com/DanielKnafel/Advanced-Programming-2/master/images/anommalyDetectionDLL.png)

-Contains the cpp files from the first semester for learning and detecting anomalies.
+Contains the cpp files from the first semester responsible for learning and detecting anomalies.
 #### Ex1

 ![Ex1](https://raw.githubusercontent.com/DanielKnafel/Advanced-Programming-2/master/images/Ex1.png)

-Explanation follows files description.
+Explanation follows after files' description.

 `CorrelatedFeaturesCalc.cs` - By providing a file name, the class method finds all correlated features.
 Then returns the correlated features for a specific feature name provided and also returns the appropriate linear regression line.